 Sweet New Style

 Q: Which history and tradition are you looking at?
-Different cultural traditions may hold different visions and values about humanity.
+Different cultural traditions may hold different visions of and values relating to humanity.
 Are there shared values, for example, when it comes to family and love?

 Q: That’s a big detour you take, I mean, to draw upon a 13th-century literary text for the purpose of illuminating contemporary debates around biotechnologies.
 In what kinds of specific form does this dialogue happen?
 How is this reflected in the form and content of the story?

-A: Yes, there are challenges to doing this.
+A: Yes, there are challenges involved in doing this.
 Honestly, I’m not sure how successful I could make it; it might be a complete failure.
 The main issue now at hand concerns the integration of the formal structure of the text and the theme (or content).

-Regarding the theme of the debates, as we have touched up some of the aspects above, it concerns the mother and son relation, biological (technical and materials aspects) and spiritual (questions of love and compassion), and above all, the ethical issues triggered by ‘living technologies.’
+Regarding the theme of the debates, as we have touched upon some of the aspects above, it concerns the mother and son relation, biological (technical and materials aspects) and spiritual (questions of love and compassion), and above all, the ethical issues triggered by ‘living technologies.’
 It provokes us to rethink the invisible productivity of the female body repressed by the existing social and economic order.
-I mean, for the long history of human civilization, the female body has not only, through procreation, kept the human species from getting extinct but also spiritually held the society together through the production of emotional and spiritual bonds, which has been totally undervalued.
-Now, this type of female productivity gets a chance to become visible and be discussed under the disruption of new technologies, and the female body finds an alternative way to substitute itself for labor.
-Correspondingly, we need to theorize and find another model for love, not only just the type of love between a mother and a son but for the solidarity of the whole society: the ability to care for others who are not related to you biologically in the ‘natural’ sense.
+I mean, for the long history of human civilization, the female body has not only, through procreation, kept the human species from becoming extinct, but has also spiritually held society together through the production of emotional and spiritual bonds, which has been totally undervalued.
+Now, this type of female productivity is getting a chance to become visible and be discussed under the disruption of new technologies, and the female body is finding an alternative way to substitute itself for labor.
+Correspondingly, we need to theorize and find another model for love, not only the type of love between a mother and a son but for the solidarity of the whole society: the ability to care for others who are not related to you biologically in the ‘natural’ sense.
 For instance, how could we face a war where children of mothers are killing children of mothers?
-If the soldiers are massively produced robots, how are we able to find a language of ethics to talk about war?
+If the soldiers are mass-produced robots, how are we able to find a language of ethics to talk about war?

 So, Ghost of Revolution has a two-fold structure: on the one hand, there is a very private, inner retrospection of a voice that investigates love and other stuff going on between a mother and a son; while on the other hand, this voice is joined by another voice (or more than one voice) to develop this private reflection into public discourse.

-Ghost of Revolution is conceived on the formal level as a dialogue with Hermeneutic Technology Assessment (HTA).
+In a nutshell, GoR is conceived on the formal level as a dialogue with Hermeneutic Technology Assessment (HTA).
 It is a self-critique of HTA.
 The work has a two-fold structure: it’s a text within a text.
 One serves as the other’s object of study and vice versa.
-We are now discussing the conception and production of the text, but we haven’t seen the text yet, because I’m still writing it, and it is responsive to our conversations in the sense that it changes itself during the course of writing.
+We are now discussing the conception and production of the text, but we haven’t seen the text yet, because I’m still writing it, and it is responsive to our conversations in the sense that it is changing during the course of writing.
 Some of my ideas are changing, and even the structure is malleable, but there is still a kind of coherence that will bring it forth in good form in the end.